Jean-Luc Brunel

-Jean-Luc Brunel (1946 – 19 February 2022) was a French model scout.
+Jean-Luc Didier Henri Brunel ([ʒɑ̃ lyk didje ɑ̃ʁi bʁynɛl]; 18 September 1946 – 19 February 2022) was a French model scout.
 He gained prominence by leading the international modelling agency Karin Models, and founded MC2 Model Management, with financing by Jeffrey Epstein.
 The subject of a 60 Minutes investigation in 1988, Brunel faced allegations of sexual assault spanning three decades.

-Brunel came under scrutiny for his ties to Epstein with whom he worked from the early 2000s to 2015.
-Brunel was accused of grooming young females and of partaking in the alleged sex trafficking ring run by Epstein.
-In 2019, French National Police launched an investigation on Brunel after he went into hiding following Epstein's death.
-He was arrested on 16 December 2020, and charged with the rape of minors by French prosecutors.
-However, he died from an apparent suicide before his trial could proceed.
+Brunel came under scrutiny for his ties to Epstein, with whom he worked from the early 2000s to 2015.
+Brunel was accused of grooming young females and of taking part in an alleged sex trafficking operation involving Epstein.
+In 2019, the French National Police launched an investigation on Brunel after he went into hiding following Epstein's death.
+He was arrested on 16 December 2020, and French prosecutors charged him with the rape of minors; however, he hanged himself in his cell before his trial could proceed.

 Early life and family

-Jean-Luc Brunel was born in 1946 in Paris.
-His father was a real estate executive.
-He has one brother, Arnaud.
+Jean-Luc Brunel was born on 18 September 1946 in Neuilly-sur-Seine, an urban commune west of Paris.
+His father was a real estate executive, and he had one brother, Arnaud.